burger

 4. Click on New document.

-5. Copy-paste the long script provided below into the Script Editor window.
+5. Copy and paste the long script provided below into the Script Editor window.

 6. Click on Run to start the script, a window opens: